KPRepos/chime-news-bot/README.md

 ### Post Deploy

 Update the Feeds DynamoDB table with the RSS feeds you want to monitor.
-The tables take two fields, name and icon where icon is a Chime emoticon, ie: :shoe:
+Follow the pattern of the default item, which can be deleted if needed.